Missouri S&T stuns No. 11 McKendree for historic program victory

 Meyer led all players with five kills in the third game, including two kills as part of a 7-1 run midway through the game to erase a four-point deficit.
 The senior also had four kills in the final game to help secure the victory.

-This was the fourth time during the Miners’ winning streak that Meyer finished with more than 15 kills.
+This was the fourth time during the Miners’ five-match winning streak that Meyer finished with more than 15 kills.
 Meyer entered the weekend in the nation’s top 10 with a 4.23 kills per game average.

 <